 While the most popular comics are superheroes there is a vast array of different genres represented such as science-fiction, humour, fantasy, slice-of-life, horror, crime and many more.
 Some genres you may need to dig a little deeper to find, but if it’s a genre it has probably been done in comics.

-It is Too Hard To Figure Out The History Of Series and Characters
+Its Too Hard To Figure Out The History Of Series And Characters

 While some series and characters have convoluted pasts, this day and age it not that hard to learn their history.
 With sites like Wikipedia, Comic Vine and a variety of wikis it has never been easier to learn about a character or past events of a series.